Nick Maynard, PhD

 Mr. Wallace received an AB degree in Government and Economics from Harvard College and an MBA from Harvard Business School.

-Praveen serves as the Smart Cities Big Data Program Manager at US-Ignite and brings with him a strong experience in technology, operations & project/program management working across the private, government, academic, utilities and not-for-profit sectors.
+Praveen Ashok serves as the Senior Technical Program Manager at US Ignite and brings with him strong experience in technology, operations & project/program management working across the private, government, academic, utilities and not-for-profit sectors.
 At US Ignite, he works with cities and industries to create a unified, robust framework for open data platforms to facilitate ease in data sharing.

 From 2016 to 2018 he was a lead researcher working on a Con-Edison grant to pre-emptively detect leaks in gas distribution using artificial intelligence and machine learning.
 He also co-taught classes to graduate & undergraduate students at the Urban Infrastructure Institute at New York University.